torchbox/k8s-ts-ingress/README.md

 * `TS_CACHE_SIZE`: Size of the on-disk cache file to create, in megabytes.

+Most of the configuration options from `kubernetes.config` can also be set in the environment; see `kubernetes.config.example` for details.

 In addition, any TS configuration (records.config) setting can be overridden in the environment: